OpenBitcoinPrivacyProject/website/README.md

 CoinJoin Sudoku is a tool that measures the privacy afforded by CoinJoin implementations.
 The first implementation of CoinJoin Sudoku is coinjoinsudoku-php, written by @kristovatlas.

+### Open Bitcoin Privacy Library (libbitpriv)

+This software will be a framework for blockchain privacy analysis.
+The framework will be as blockchain-agnostic as possible, allowing developers to easily extend the library to analyze a range of crypto-currencies.
+This library will be leveraged by future projects that analyze blockchains from a privacy perspective.

 ### Tails Linux Compatibility Tracker

 This is an up-to-date list of crypto-currency software and their compatibility with the Tails Linux operating system.